 - Gun laws around the world – See how the world’s most gunned-up country compares to other countries in terms of weapons available and its ramifications.

 - 1 million vs 1 billion – The difference between $1,000,000 and $1,000,000,000 is much bigger than you think.
 There are so many ways to highlight the enormous wealth gap in a 10-minute presentation.

 - Military spending – We could solve all world issues in a flash if every country dissolved its military and used its funds for good.
 Is it feasible?

 Bonus Topics: Vox

-The videos vary in length but you can choose any of these to present about if you feel like it’s interesting enough for your crowd.
-Contract or expand the information in the video to 10 minutes and make sure you can present about it comfortably.
+The videos vary in length, but you can choose any of these to present if you feel like it’s interesting enough for your crowd.
+Contract or expand the information in the video to 10 minutes and make sure you can present it comfortably.